coffe-fan008/Terminal-cbr-and-cbz-comic-reader/README.md

 <img src="first_try_menu.png" width="100%" align="center" />

 <h3 align="left">
+Welcome to my terminal-based comic reader :)
+</h3>

 Hi this is My personal project of a comic reader in cbr and cbz format for the Kitty terminal writed on C++ Currently I have started it but it is in a very early stage of development in which the C++ libraries are still being considered.
 But currently I have made a menu that does nothing yet and I also have made the base of the Archives decompressor made with libarchive.
 But this is very complex for me because I'm starting in C++ and I am 14 years old also on the end of the README You can find how to compile it and its dependencies
-</h3>

 <h3 align="left">
 The project will be completed in one or two months